RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### slv_HREADYOUT

-The `slv_HREADYOUT` signal reflects the state of the connected Master Port’s `HREADY` port.
-It is provided to support local slaves connected directly to the Master’s AHB-Lite bus.
+The `slv_HREADYOUT` signal reflects the state of the connected master port’s `HREADY` port.
+It is provided to support local slaves connected directly to the master’s AHB-Lite bus.
 It is driven by the connected master’s `HREADY` port.

 **Note:** `slv_HREADYOUT` is not an AHB-Lite Signal.